GDGouravDey/Fake_News_Detect/README.md

 ## Steps to run this App :-
 1. Go to terminal and type `pip install -r requirements.txt` to install necessary requirements
-2. Run `python main.py` to run the Python Backend
-3. Run `streamlit run frontend.py` to run the Frontend in Streamlit
+2. Run `streamlit run main.py` to run the Frontend in Streamlit